LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to Symbol in Editor...

 Symbols include object, protocol, and category identifiers in entity opening directives plus predicate (and non-terminal) indicators in predicate scope directives.
 Note that VSCode doesn't support customization of symbol kind names and icons, thus forcing adapting the pre-defined names and icons.
 This feature doesn't require the code to be loaded.
+Assumes that a single predicate (or non-terminal) is declared per scope directive.

 #### Go to Symbol in Workspace...

 Symbols include object, protocol, and category identifiers in entity opening directives plus predicate (and non-terminal) indicators in predicate scope directives.
 Note that VSCode doesn't support customization of symbol kind names and icons, thus forcing adapting the pre-defined names and icons.
 This feature doesn't require the code to be loaded.
+Assumes that a single predicate (or non-terminal) is declared per scope directive.

 #### Show Call Hierarchy